CNS Vital Signs Academic Research Users

 What computerized neuropsychological tests are used in CNS Vital Signs?

+The tests that make up CNS Vital Sign’s cognitive battery are made up of adaptations from several venerable paper tests.
 The core CNS Vital Signs "BRIEF-CORE" neurocognitive assessment battery consists of seven subtests: Verbal Memory (VBM), Visual Memory (VIM), Finger Tapping (FTT), Symbol Digit Coding (SDC), Stroop Test (ST), Shifting Attention Test (SAT) and the Continuous Performance Test (CPT).
 There are three additional tests Perception of Emotions (POET), Non-Verbal Reasoning (NVRT), 4-Part Continuous Performance (FPCPT) developed for brain and behavioral specialists.
 Email or call support for more information about the other tests available.
 Tests and Domains PDF

 What does each subtest of CNS Vital Signs measure?